Vladiik124/hello-john-doe-on-the-rocks-source/README.md

 "uses a custom ver of pscyh 0.7.3 thx"

 - Hello JohnDoe coded by data,staticfyre,infry
-- Mod Coding by me
+- Mod Coding by me and renx
 - Sprites by me, RenxTheHedgehog, HE_HO
 - music by ShroomKaboomZ
 - Chart RenxTheHedgehog